 Benefits of disconnecting digitally:

 - Reconnect to connect: There’s a world that needs your love, time, and attention.
 Social media can make a significant impact on your life.
 You’ll be around the people you don’t know much about, and sometimes social comparison makes it hard to feel content.
 You might also find yourself imagining that the people there seem to be leading a cheerful, fuller, and exciting life just by watching their Instagram story or a Facebook post.
 Social media can break your connection with yourself and will make it difficult for you to find your real purpose in life.
 The comparison game makes it hard to make better decisions sometimes, and you’ll not know what you truly want to do.
-Spending some time away from it will help you know what really excites your soul.
+So, Spend some time away from it will help you know what really excites your soul.
 Don’t miss the beauty around you.

 - Boost your productivity: Don’t waste your day scrolling Instagram or Facebook because once you start doing that, there’s no going back(for a few).
-You’ll not even realize how quickly your hours will vanish doing that and remember you promised yourself that you’d have only a 10 mins break.
+You’ll not even realize how quickly your hours will vanish doing that.
+And, remember you promised yourself that you’d have only a 10 mins break.
 Take a break and see how much time you waste doing it.

 Great ideas come from everywhere if you just listen and look for them.
 You never know who’s going to have a great idea. – Sam Walton